CAG-Contactor/cag-cloud-racing/docs/business-logic.md

 ### Finish gate passage detected
-When the finish gate is passed during an active race, the time is registered and the race is finished and is moved from teh current race to the leader board at the proper position.
+When the finish gate is passed during an active race, the time is registered and the race is finished and is moved from the current race to the leader board at the proper position.

 **Signature**